Saýat

-Saýat is a city and capital of Saýat District in the Lebap Region of Turkmenistan.
+Saýat is a city and capital of Saýat District in Lebap Region, Turkmenistan.
+The city is located on the left bank of the Amu Darya River, circa 35 km southeast of Türkmenabat.
+In 2022, it had a population of 21,619 people.

 Etymology

 Saýat is the name of a Turkmen tribe, and originally comes from the Arabic word for "hunter".